 Statistical analysis

 As the use of arbitrary climate periods does not always explain the biological response in the best way possible [34], we investigated the variation in yearling body mass in relation to the variation of mean ambient temperature using the package climwin [36] in R v4.2.1 [35].
 This package allows the detection of the exact time window when a biological variable is most strongly affected by an environmental variable.
+Further details on the analysis and its outputs are provided in the electronic supplementary material 1.

 The overall approach for the climwin analysis is to compare the support of the data for competing hypotheses and to formalise them into regression models [34].
 Competing models are based upon a baseline model (not including weather effects) and ranked using the ΔAICc (difference in terms of the Akaike Information Criterion values calculated for a small sample size between the baseline model and the model of interest).
 Our baseline model was a linear model with the body mass of the yearling chamois in relation to sex and elevation.
 The function slidingwin creates a set of competing models testing windows of different lengths for the weather variable of interest (in this study the mean daily ambient temperature).
 Non-linear effects of temperature on body mass were investigated by testing for linear and quadratic trends.
 As parameters in slidingwin, we set an absolute time window with as reference day the September 24th (last date of harvest).
 We looked for windows between the reference day and 661 days before (December 1st of 2 years before) to include the critical periods in a young chamois life: gestation, lactation, first winter and yearling.
 When the first window was found, we included it in the baseline model and re-run a slidingwin analysis to look for additional windows affecting body mass independently to our first window.
-Further details on the analysis and its outputs are provided in the electronic supplementary material 1.
 Finally, we ran year-detrended analyses to demonstrate that year is not confounding the relationship between body mass and temperature [37].
 We extracted the residuals of linear regressions between mass and year and between temperature and year.
 We then checked the linear regression between the residuals of the body mass and the residuals of the temperature.

 Results